-- 'The Piglets Day Nursery' on the Pirbright Site land should be retained, renovated and enhanced for community use as a Pre School for Compton; - 'The Pickled Pig' and associated changing room complex should be retained and enhanced for community use as part of a village sports and recreation hub; - The Cricket Ground should be retained and enhanced as public open space for the community in a manner commensurate with its designation as a Local Green Space.
+- 'The Piglets Day Nursery' should be retained, renovated and enhanced for community use as a replacement Pre School for Compton; - 'The Pickled Pig' complex should be retained, renovated and enhanced for community use associated with the adjacent Cricket Ground - The Cricket Ground should be retained, renovated and enhanced as public open space for the community in a manner commensurate with its designation as a Local Green Space.

-Any future initiative to replace these facilities with a newer purpose-built facility will be supported by the NDP on the basis that is justifiable by cost/benefit analysis at that time, supported by the Parish Council, and complies with the following criteria:
+Any future initiative to replace these facilities with a newer purpose-built facility will be supported by the NDP on the basis that is justifiable by cost/benefit analysis at that time and complies with the following criteria:

-- i. the particular proposal will not lead to traffic congestion or adversely affect the free-flow of traffic on the adjoining highway; - ii. access arrangements and off-street parking can be satisfactorily provided without impinging on adjoining residential and non-residential uses; - iii. adhere to the design policies set out in Policy C2 and C8, and respect surrounding landscape; and - iv. does not adversely impact the locality and amenities of local residents.
+- the particular proposal will not lead to traffic congestion or adversely affect the free-flow of traffic on the adjoining highway; - ii. access arrangements and off-street parking can be satisfactorily provided without impinging on adjoining residential and non-residential uses; - iii. adhere to the design policies set out in Policy C2 and C8, and respect surrounding landscape; and - iv. does not adversely impact the locality and amenities of local residents.